sirisacademic/development-guide/_pages/javascript.md

 # JavaScript
-The purpose of the JavaScript coding styleguide is to create and utilize consistent JS across 18F.
+The purpose of the JavaScript coding styleguide is to create and utilize consistent JS across SIRIS Academic.
 The styleguide should be treated as a guide &mdash; rules can be modified according to project needs.

 ## Related topics